babreufig/seti-breakthrough-listen/README.md

 First, you can reduce the batch size in the notebook.

 Second, you can set max_split_size_mb defining it in the `PYTORCH_CUDA_ALLOC_CONF` environment variable.
-To set this for example to 64, one can define:
+To set this for example to 64 MB, one can define:

 ```
 PYTORCH_CUDA_ALLOC_CONF=max_split_size_mb:64